biodiversitydata-se/mol-mod/molmod/exporter/readme-template.txt

 [API data]

-Please see the included eml.xml file for full metadata, including bibliographic citation(s), and attribute the original authors when using this dataset.
+Please see the included eml.xml file for full metadata, and attribute the original authors when using this dataset.

 BACKGROUND